George Papadopoulos Will Head To Jail On Monday, Second Top Trump Campaign Official Behind Bars

 — Bloomberg (@business) November 25, 2018

-On Monday, two of Trump’s former team will be serving time for their crimes.
+On Monday, two of Trump’s former campaign team will be serving time for their crimes.
 Papadopoulos joins Trump’s former campaign chairman, Paul Manafort.
 Manafort is currently in prison, and he’s awaiting his full sentencing in February.
 Earlier this year, a jury found Manafort guilty on eight counts in his tax and fraud trial.
-Also, he pleaded guilty to conspiracy to defraud the United States attempting to obstruct justice to avoid another trial.
+Also, he pleaded guilty to conspiracy to defraud the United States by attempting to obstruct justice to avoid another trial.
 During his pleas, he also admitted that Mueller’s other charges were also correct.

-In all, Vox reported that so far, Mueller’s investigation netted 32 indictments or guilty pleas from people and three from companies, and there are still possibly pending charges that the special counsel hasn’t revealed.
+In all, Vox reported that so far, Mueller’s investigation netted 32 indictments or guilty pleas from people and three from companies, and there are still possible pending charges that the special counsel hasn’t revealed.
 Mueller also referred some cases to other jurisdictions based on his findings.

 Those who face legal issues resulting from the case include four former advisors to Trump, 26 Russians, three Russian companies, a California man, and a lawyer based in London.
-Of these, all four of the president’s previous advisors pleaded guilty along with two others for a total of six guilty pleas.
+Of these, all four of the president’s previous advisors pleaded guilty along with two others, for a total of six guilty pleas.

 The investigation is not yet over, either.
 So far, the special counsel has not made any charges against the Trump campaign for colluding with Russia to impact the results of the 2016 U.S. presidential election.